Not Forgotten (film): Plot

-In the film's denouement, we realize that the real kidnapper was Jack's new wife, Amaya, with the help of her cousin, the sheriff in Del Rio (who throughout the film appeared as if he was trying to help Jack and that he believed Jack's innocence).
-We learn that the flashback we have seen throughout the film—of Jack/Roberto strangling a man at Katie's behest as she looks on in delight—has new meaning.
-The man Roberto strangled was Amaya's father.
-Worse still, Amaya was in the room with Roberto and Katie when they strangled her father, hiding under the bed.
-Amaya's father was a degenerate gambler who owed a large debt to Katie and the Mexican Mob, and when he could not pay, Katie had Roberto kill him.
-Amaya witnessed all of this.
-We realize that she then set in motion an elaborate plan to emigrate to the United States and marry Jack/Roberto in order to punish him for murdering her father.
-It was Amaya and the sheriff who kidnapped Toby.
-Amaya and the sheriff set fire to the room where Jack is (the same room where he killed Amaya's father many years ago).
-But Jack is able to see that Toby is tied up on the bed in the room.
-He manages to free her and they escape the fire unhurt.
+The real kidnapper is revealed to be Jack's new wife, Amaya, with the help of her cousin, the sheriff in Del Rio.
+Flashbacks throughout the film of Jack/Roberto strangling a man at Katie's behest as she looks on in delight reveal that Roberto has murdered Amaya's father, a degenerate gambler who owed a large debt to Katie and the Mexican Mob, and when he could not pay, Katie had Roberto kill him.
+Worse still, Amaya was in the room, hiding under the bed and witnessing all of this.
+Amaya set in motion an elaborate plan to emigrate to the United States and marry Jack/Roberto in order to punish him for murdering her father.
+Amaya and the sheriff lure Jack to the house where he committed the murder and set fire to the room where Jack is (the same room where he killed Amaya's father many years ago).
+But Jack finds Toby tied up on the bed in the room and frees her, and they escape the fire unhurt.

-The viewer thinks this is the end of the movie and that it has a happy ending.
-But we then learn, in a final twist, the truth.
-Amaya did not really kidnap Toby.
-When Amaya explained to Toby who her father really was, Amaya was able to enlist Toby (using the magic of Santa Muerte) to help exact an even worse revenge on Jack/Roberto.
-Amaya tells Toby that her father will kill her mother (which in fact happened earlier when Jack was duped by the assassin he tortured into killing Katie to find Toby).
-Amaya told Toby that Santa Muerte magic would give her the strength to carry out a terrible revenge on her father for that murder.
-So Amaya purposefully let Jack and Toby escape.
-Her plan was for them to live happily for many years and then for Toby to kill her father.
+However, in a final twist, it is revealed that Amaya did not really kidnap Toby.
+When Amaya explained to Toby who her father really was, she was able to enlist the girl (using the magic of Santa Muerte) into helping exact an even worse revenge on Jack/Roberto.
+Amaya tells Toby that her father will kill her mother (which in fact happened earlier when Jack killed Katie) and that Santa Muerte magic would give her the strength to carry out a terrible revenge on her father for that murder.
+So Amaya purposefully let Jack and Toby escape to live happily for many years and then for Toby to kill her father.
 In the final scene, we see Jack and Toby fleeing deeper into Mexico on an old bus.
-As she sits and watches the countryside go by, we hear Toby reciting the same Santa Muerta chant for power that others (including Jack) said throughout the movie.
+As she sits and watches the countryside go by, Toby murmurs the same Santa Muerta chant for power that others (including Jack) have recited throughout the movie.